aub-mind/arabert/README.md

 }
 ```
 ## Acknowledgments
 Thanks to TensorFlow Research Cloud (TFRC) for the free access to Cloud TPUs, couldn't have done it without this program, and to the [AUB MIND Lab](https://sites.aub.edu.lb/mindlab/) Members for the continous support.
 Also thanks to [Yakshof](https://www.yakshof.com/#/) and Assafir for data and storage access.
+Another thanks for Habib Rahal (https://www.behance.net/rahalhabib), for putting a face to AraBERT.

 ## Contacts
 **Wissam Antoun**: [Linkedin](https://www.linkedin.com/in/giulio-ravasio-3a81a9110/) | [Twitter](https://twitter.com/wissam_antoun) | [Github](https://github.com/WissamAntoun) | <wfa07@mail.aub.edu> | <wissam.antoun@gmail.com>